jolson88/trp/site/planning/tasks.md

 # WIP

 - 📃 I can create a blog post that is included on the site
-    - Date is included in the file name.
-Date is shown as `Last Updated` side note
-    - Date is not included in the final url (living blog)

   - [x] `generateSite` returns Site as well as SiteFiles and smoke test verifies it
-- [ ] Site loading loads blog files
+  - [x] Site loading loads blog files
-- [ ] SiteFiles have destination blog files included
+  - [x] SiteFiles have destination blog files included
   - [ ] Date is included in sidenote
   - [ ] Any Tidying needed?

 # Shipped